KnowageLabs/Knowage-Documentation/chapter_5/upgrade/how_upgrade_8_0_to_8_1.rst

 -  the Knowage metadata database, where information about analyses, datasets, etc ... is stored.

-The latter component must be upgraded in case you are moving from a different major or minor version (for example: from 6.4.x to 7.2.y, or from 7.1.x to 7.2.y), but there is no need in case you are upgrading to a new patch release of the same major/minor family (for example: from 7.2.0 to 7.2.6, or from 7.2.6 to 7.2.13).
+The latter component must be upgraded in case you are moving from a different major or minor version (for example: from 8.0.1 to 8.1.2), but there is no need in case you are upgrading to a new patch release of the same major/minor family (for example: from 8.0.2 to 8.0.4).

 Preliminary operations
 -----------------------